Johnny Lu

-Johnny Lu (路斯明 (Lō͘ Su-bêng), born May 8, 1977) is an American-Taiwanese actor.
+Johnny Lu (路斯明 (Lō͘ Su-bêng), born May 8, 1977) is a Taiwanese-American actor.

 Life and career

 Lu was born in Taipei City, Taiwan.
 His father, Chen Kung, was one of the founding members of the Bamboo Union triad in Taiwan.
 Lu's parents divorced, and then at the age of eight Lu moved to America, where he spent the rest of his childhood.
-He later attended University of California in Irvine, California, earning a bachelor's degree in English studies.
+He later attended University of California in Irvine, California, and earned a Bachelor of Arts (B.A.) in English studies.